ingtiti/cosc-learning-labs/doc/guide/dcloud.md

 ...
 ```

-As this is a growing body of code, to see which scripts there are, use the “ls” command as shown below (note that this is a just an elided example of what you will see, as the contents will change over time):
+As this is a growing body of code, to see which scripts there are, use the `ls` command as shown below (note that this is a just an elided example of what you will see, as the contents will change over time):

 ```bash
 $ ls